 After8toEducate recognizes each unsheltered youth as a whole individual with the potential to overcome all aspects of homelessness, not just one.
 Fannie C. Harris Youth Center will house both a Drop-In Center and Residential Services.

-Opening in Fall 2018, the Drop-In Center will begin serving homeless youth ages 14-21 with immediate support services.
-These services will include access to showers, laundry service, meals, and clothing.
+The Drop-In Center will begin serving homeless youth ages 14-21 with immediate support services.
+These services will include access to showers, laundry facilities, meals, and clothing.
 The Drop-In Center will also offer social services reconnecting youth to education and providing housing stabilization support, employment resources and access to healthcare.

-The residential services component will open in Spring 2019 and serve unsheltered Dallas ISD high school students with emergency shelter and transitional living services.
+The residential services component will serve unsheltered Dallas ISD high school students with emergency shelter and transitional living services.
 The Drop-In Center will operate by Spring 2019 and Residential Services renovations will be complete by late Spring 2019.
-Both the Drop-In Center and Residential Services will operate 24/7 in the Spring.
+Both the Drop-In Center and Residential Services will operate 24/7 by Spring 2019.

 35 units available for emergency shelter service and transitional living program services